zelong-zhao/KMC_TCCP/README.md

 ### Installation

 make install

-### remove

-make clean

 # Usage

-kmc_executable.out with [inputs.dat] Optional [input_TPD.dat] exit in directory.
+Run the `kmc_executable.out` with `[inputs.dat]` and optionally `[input_TPD.dat]`, ensuring these files are located in the appropriate directory.

-inputs.dat can adjust all parameters including lattice size, coupling strength, ect.
+The `inputs.dat` file allows you to tweak all parameters, including aspects such as lattice size, coupling strength, etc.

-input_TPD.dat file is need for TPD simulation.
+For a TPD simulation, an `input_TPD.dat` file is required to be present in the execution directory.

 # License